gehadayman/requirement-analysis/README.md

 # Requirement Analysis in Software Development

-This repository documents the requirement analysis phase of a software development project.
-It is part of a simulated project to build a Booking Management System and aims to provide a clear blueprint of how requirements are gathered, analyzed, and validated.
-The repository includes functional and non-functional requirements, use case diagrams, and acceptance criteria to ensure the software is built in alignment with user and business needs.
+This repository contains documentation and artifacts related to the process of requirement analysis in software development.

+The purpose of this repository is to demonstrate the foundational steps in identifying, analyzing, and documenting user and system requirements.
+It includes examples of use case diagrams, acceptance criteria, and structured analysis for building robust software systems.